51 Worked Examples: Fluid Flows

 where the density of water has been assumed to be 1,000 kg/m, and so

-and the reaction force on the block is to the right, i.e., in the positive direction.
+Therefore, the reaction force on the block is to the right, i.e., in the positive direction.
 Therefore, the force to restrain the block will be 2196.6 N toward the left.

-and because constant in this case (the flow is stated to be incompressible) then
+And because constant in this case (the flow is stated to be incompressible), then

 Therefore, solving for gives